 Access to collection

-Material in the Burnett Archive is available for reference use only; it cannot be borrowed or supplied on interlibrary loan.
+Material in the Burnett Collection is available for reference use only; it cannot be borrowed or supplied on interlibrary loan.
 The usual copyright regulations for unpublished materials apply: single photocopies for private study.
 If you wish to make more extensive use of particular items, you will need to obtain permission from the present copyright owners.